 - Click the Next button to move on to Administration.

-- Here you need to enter details to create a new administrator account for the Windows VM.
-You will not need this to use SquaredUp, but you may need it later, for example to update SquaredUp or view diagnostics logs.
+- Here you need to enter details to create a new administrator account for the new Windows VM.
+You will not need this to use SquaredUp, but you will need it later to access the new VM, for example to update SquaredUp or view diagnostics logs.

 - Click the Next button to move on to Networking.

-- A public IP address is required.
+- A public IP address is required and will be created automatically with the suggested label.
 Enter a domain name label for this virtual machine.
 This is the URL you will use to access SquaredUp for the first time.

 Click the Next button to move on to SSL.